cwz6h/Ocarina-Of-Time-3D-Gauntlet-Deluxe/README.md

 ## Compiling

 Just Extract The Source Code And **Run "build.bat"**, This Will Make the .3gx Plugin.
-Make Sure To Have CTRPF Installed On Your PC And Also Have 3gxtool.exe
+Make Sure To Have CTRPF Installed On Your PC And Also Have The 3gxtool.exe File

 ## Installing
 1. Download the .3gx File From the Releases (You Do Not Need To Do This If You Already Compiled Your .3gx file)